Tommyscripts/Hotelerio-FrontEnd/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-We created a website to book reservation with a client's hotel, where you can sing up and login, for check available
+We created a website to book reservation with a client's hotel, where you can sing up and login, for check available.